Orillusion/orillusion-web/docs/api/classes/UIButton.md

 # Class: UIButton

-Components are used to attach functionality to object3D, it has an owner object3D.
-The component can receive update events at each frame.
+The basic components used in the GUI to respond to user interaction behavior and have an image component

 ## Hierarchy